bvschaik/julius/doc/RUNNING.md

 ## Android

-Like on other platforms, you must first make sure you obtain the original Cesar III files to your Android device.
+Like on other platforms, you must first make sure you obtain the original Caesar III files to your Android device.
 You may do so by installing Caesar III on your computer then copying the files to Android, or, if you have purchased Caesar III from GOG, you can use [Inno Setup Extractor](https://play.google.com/store/apps/details?id=uk.co.armedpineapple.innoextract&hl=pt_PT&gl=US).